MikeChen012345/resume_builder/ReadMe.md

 The url parameter is designed as such to allow 3rd-party openai API.
 For example, you can get a free openai API at https://github.com/chatanywhere/GPT_API_free.

 Then, simply run the two programs using
 `python resume_improver.py` and `python resume_rater.py`.
-You will be asked to provide your resume and the job that you are applying for.
+You will be asked to provide your resume and a job description of the job that you are applying for.
 You can also fill in the your resume in the variable `content` and your job description in the variable `theme` (only for `resume_rater.py`).